translate/pootle/docs/features/virtual_folders.rst

 - A mandatory lowercase name,
 - A mandatory location,
 - An optional priority,
-- An optional browsability flag,
+- An optional publicness flag,
 - An optional description,
 - A field accepting several optional filtering rules.